micaplush/x/README.md

 here:
 [My Nix-based homelab monorepo](https://mica.lgbt/posts/2025/infrastructure-review/).

+You're free to use this however you like but I don't think you'll be able to just clone the repo and get anything running in here.
+This repo is probably best used as inspiration or for spinning individual components out into their own projects.
+If you do anything with it, I'd love to hear about it. 😊

 ## Naming

 Cool people and total lunatics name their stuff "x" so ofc I had to follow suit.